rafaelcoelho1409/K3D/README.md

-# K3D Master Cluster - Terraform Configuration
+# Building a local Kubernetes cluster with DevOps tools using Terraform

 This Terraform configuration replicates your K3D cluster setup with all services installed and configured automatically.